i-nahc/ridge/README.md

 docker compose run --rm dev ./build/test-model
 ```

-`test-model` pins a worked example value by value, so a math regression that happens to preserve the invariants still fails.
-The numbers in it are derived by hand rather than pasted from program output, which is the only thing that makes it an independent check rather than a snapshot of whatever the code currently does.

-The kernel has its own gate in `check-gemm`, which self-tests first: it feeds the comparison deliberately corrupted results and asserts every one is rejected.
-A correctness check that cannot fail says nothing when it passes, and this one caught two real bugs, a phantom prologue tile when K is shorter than the pipeline depth and an epilogue racing in-flight `cp.async`.
+`test-model` runs the model on one config and checks each intermediate value against numbers I worked out by hand (or I guess by calculator).

+`check-gemm` tests the kernel against a float64 reference.
+It starts with a self test, feeding the comparison a few deliberately wrong results to make sure they get rejected, this is mostly just a sanity check.

 ## Scope

-One GPU (A100), one dtype (FP16), dense GEMM.
-The model's terms are derived for the kernel structure in `bench/kernels/`, so applying it to a kernel with a different overlap pattern is out of scope rather than merely inaccurate.
-It also has no term for the CTA swizzle, so it predicts identically across every swizzle group.
+One GPU (A100), one data type (FP16).
+The model was written around the kernel in `bench/kernels/`, so a kernel that overlaps its work differently is outside what this covers.
+There is also no term for the block swizzle, so it predicts the same number for every swizzle setting even though they measure differently, this is something I hope to address in the future

 ## Next steps

-The are ranked in priority (Number 1 being highest priority or what I believe might be the most impactful).
+These are ranked in priority (Number 1 being highest priority or what I believe might be the most impactful).

-**1. Find the 4-active-warp mechanism.** This is worth about 3 points of MAPE and it is the only error large enough to matter.
-42 of 336 configs over-predict by 39%, all at exactly 4 active warps per SM, and excluding them the model sits at 13.16%.
-The ILP explanation is already ruled out by the sweep in `cal-latency`.
-The next hypothesis is barrier cost: with one resident CTA every `__syncthreads` stalls the whole SM, and with two the other CTA covers it, which fits the sign and roughly the size.
-Test it with a microbenchmark that varies resident CTAs at fixed warp count before adding any term to the model.
+**1. Work out what happens at 4 active warps.** This would help close the error and it's the only mistake in this design that is major enough to make a significant impact.
+42 of 336 configs over predict by 39%, at exactly 4 active warps per SM, and without them the model sits at 13.16%.

-**2. Model the CTA swizzle.** `GemmConfig` has no field for it, so the model predicts identically across all six swizzle groups in the sweep while they measure differently.
-The L2 reuse term already assumes the resident CTAs form a square region, which is exactly what the swizzle controls, so this is making an existing assumption explicit rather than adding a new mechanism.
+**2. Model the block swizzle.** There is no field for it in `GemmConfig`, so all six swizzle settings in the sweep get the same prediction even though they measure differently.
+The L2 reuse term already assumes the resident blocks cover a roughly square region, and the swizzle is exactly what controls that, so this is more about making an existing assumption explicit than adding anything new.
+This should be a relatively small amount of work, so realistically this might be number 1 in priority.

-**3. Add a dependency graph.** The model hard-codes one edge, `ldmatrix` before `mma`, and combines everything else with a `max` that assumes perfect overlap.
-I built the per-operation resource vector to test whether that was the gap and it changed nothing: under a `max` across resources the tensor pipe dominates at 519 cycles against 384, 116 and 96, so the prediction comes out identical to the two-stage model.
-The decomposition only helps with an ordering search on top of it, and that ordering search is the real work.
-It is also what separates this from published models, and it is a rewrite rather than an addition.

-**4. Fused kernels, then H100.** The per-K-step stage time is built from exactly two operations because that is a GEMM's entire inner loop, so a fused bias and activation would be predicted exactly as fast as the unfused version.
-That is the case where step 3's resource vector finally pays for itself, which is why it comes after.
-H100 is a recalibration for the constants but a structural change for TMA, warp-group MMA and distributed shared memory.
+**3. Track dependencies between operations.** Right now the model hard codes one dependency, `ldmatrix` before `mma`, and assumes everything else overlaps perfectly.
+I tried breaking the work down per operation to see if that was the gap and it didn't change anything.
+But this requires a pretty major rewrite, but it could also be a major benefit to the project as it solved a lot of the problems it currently has (but I put it as number 3 since it is such a large change)